dotnet/csharplang/proposals/csharp-11.0/low-level-struct-improvements.md

 This feature requires runtime support and changes to the ECMA spec.
 As such these will only be enabled when the corresponding feature flag is set in corelib.
 The issue tracking the exact API is tracked here https://github.com/dotnet/runtime/issues/64165

-The set of changes to our span safety rules necessary to allow `ref` fields is small and targeted.
+The set of changes to our safe context rules necessary to allow `ref` fields is small and targeted.
 The rules already account for `ref` fields existing and being consumed from APIs.
 The changes need to focus on only two aspects: how they are created and how they are ref reassigned.

 First the rules establishing *ref-safe-context* values for fields need to be updated for `ref` fields as follows: